FAQs about DCX

 How long does it take to execute a DCX program for a global decentralized organization?

-Digital customer experience program is NOT a time-bound initiative.
-It encompasses series of cross-channel initiatives or projects that needs to be executed in an agile manner under the leadership of a Chief Digital Experience Officer.
-Most of these initiatives are designed with an objective to bring incremental improvements to the Satisfaction, Operational and Financial measures, and create a culture of continuous improvement.
+A customer experience analytics program is NOT a time-bound initiative.
+It encompasses a series of cross-channel initiatives or projects that need to be executed in an agile manner under the leadership of a Chief Digital Experience Officer.
+Most of these initiatives are designed with the objective to bring incremental improvements to the Satisfaction, Operational, and Financial measures, and creating a culture of continuous improvement.

-Below mentioned are the 5 entry point initiatives to kick-start your DCX journey:
+Below mentioned are the 5 entry point initiatives to kick-start your DCX journey with an integrated customer experience solution:

-- Validation of existing audience segments and gauging its fitment and adoption rate across multiple departments and regions.
+- Validation of existing audience segments and gauging their fitment and adoption rate across multiple departments and regions.

-- Identification of audience personas and their journey mapping
+- Identification of audience personas, customer behavior, and their journey mapping

 - Identification of key factors which are becoming the show-stoppers in enabling Digital as a preferred self-service channel among existing audience segments.